 Reptile Youth really draw a crowd in.
 They are the type of band you want to dance along to at a party.
 Even if you try to listen to them walking on the street, you can’t help but dance.
 With the release of their debut album Rivers That Run for a Sea That Is Gone and the anticipation that they are looking to get to a more alternative sound and away from pop, it will be interesting to see what will become of these guys.

 Photos: Erol Birsen

-For further information about Reptile Youth and future events visit here.
+For further information and future events visit Reptile Youth’s website here.